ammarshaikh123/Projects-on-Machine-Learning/README.md

 9)[Predicting TMDB Box Office Collections ](https://github.com/ammarshaikh123/Projects-on-Machine-Learning/blob/master/IMDB.ipynb)

-In this project, I tried to predict box office collections of a movie based on various features provided in the data set.
-It was a very intersting project to work on as the data formrat was something new to me and I got to learn and explore new dimensions of Data analytics.
+In this project, I tried to predict box office collections of movies based on various features provided in the data set.
+It was a very intersting project to work on as the data format was something new to me and I got to learn and explore new dimensions of Data analytics.

 10)[Don't Overfit ](https://github.com/ammarshaikh123/Projects-on-Machine-Learning/blob/master/Overfit.ipynb)

-This is a kaggle competition I worked on where we had only 250 rows in train set and around 1000+ rows in test.
+This is a kaggle competition I worked on which had only 250 rows in train set and around 1000+ rows in test.
 The task was to predict the test set without overfitting the training set.
-I have tried using various models like xgboost, linear regression and later combined them inorder to achieve better performance.
+I have used various models like xgboost, linear regression and later combined them inorder to achieve better performance.

 ### Few snapshots of visualization I have performed in the mentioned projects.